casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 ## Deploying the Contract {#deploying-contract}

-There are many different ways to deploy a contract.
+There are many tools available to send a deploy to a Casper network.
 The simplest method is to use the CLI with the [put_deploy](../../../developers/cli/installing-contracts.md#installing-contract-code).
 If you are doing only blockchain smart contract development and you aren't dealing with full-stack applications, this might be the primary way for you to interface with Casper Network.

 Be sure to go through the prerequisites from the [installing contracts](../../../developers/cli/installing-contracts.md) and make sure that after doing this you have: